cg1101/workflow/README.md

 Then push it to github to create PR, with the destination set to `develop` branch.

 Reviewers can now review the changes made in this feature branch.

+## Feature apple

+This feature is to be implemented in its own branch.

+## Feature banana

+This feature is to be implemented in its own branch.

+## Feature cherry

+This feature is to be implemented in its own branch.

+## Feature durian

+This feature is to be implemented in its own branch.

+## Feature eggplant

+This feature is to be implemented in its own branch.